Choose how you live & learn!

-Stockton University (Stockton) is a selective, midsized, highly-ranked public undergraduate and graduate university of the arts, sciences and professional studies in southern New Jersey.
-Students enjoy small class sizes, modern facilities, exceptional educational experiences, an environmentally friendly campus, great locations, and reasonable tuition.
-Stockton enrolls more than 8,500 students from New Jersey and the surrounding Mid-Atlantic states.
+Stockton University (Stockton) is a selective, midsized, highly ranked public undergraduate and graduate university of the arts, sciences and professional studies in southern New Jersey.
+Students enjoy small class sizes, modern facilities, exceptional educational experiences, an environmentally friendly campus and convenient locations.
+Stockton enrolls over 9,600 students from New Jersey, the Mid-Atlantic states and foreign countries.

 One of the Nation's Best

-The university offers Bachelor of Arts, Bachelor of Fine Arts, Bachelor of Science, and Bachelor of Science in Nursing degrees in the arts and humanities; business; health sciences; professional studies; and social, behavioral, and natural sciences.
-Popular majors include business administration, hospitality and tourism management, criminal justice, environmental and marine sciences, psychology, and education.
-Stockton's flexible curriculum allows students to prepare for professional careers in dentistry, law, medicine, and veterinary medicine, while pursuing a traditional major.
+The university offers Bachelor of Arts, Bachelor of Fine Arts, Bachelor of Science and Bachelor of Science in Nursing degrees in the arts and humanities; business; education; general studies; health sciences; natural sciences and mathematics; and social and behavioral sciences.
+Popular majors include Business Administration, Hospitality & Tourism Management Studies, Criminal Justice, Environmental and Marine Science, Psychology and Education.
+Stockton's curriculum allows students to prepare for professional careers in dentistry, law, medicine and veterinary medicine, while pursuing a traditional major.
 The university's academic programs are structured around a preceptorial system.
 This allows students to work on a personalized basis with an assigned faculty-staff preceptor (adviser) on evaluating and planning individual courses of study and career alternatives.

-Stockton requires all first-time freshmen to take part in the Freshman Seminar and First Year Experience, an academic introduction to the life of the mind.
-The program brings students together in an intellectual and social community through interlocking events and programs designed to span the academic, co-curricular, and informational aspects of the educational experience.
+All first-time freshmen are required to take part in the Freshman Seminar as part of the First Year Experience at Stockton.
+The program brings students together in an intellectual and social community through interlocking events and programs designed to span the academic, co-curricular and informational aspects of the educational experience.

 Pre-Professional, Professional, and Dual-Degree Programs

 On campus living is a safe and supportive environment where students build long lasting relationships.
-The residential community provides engaging activities that prepare students for learning, living, and working in an ever-changing global world.
-The Commuter Connection addresses the needs and concerns of the off-campus and commuter population, providing a comprehensive range of programs, support, and source of information, integrating off-campus and commuter students into student life.
-More than 175 student clubs and organizations at Stockton support the academic, professional, social, religious, community, political, and personal interests of students, in addition to 22 national fraternities and sororities.
+The residential community provides engaging activities that prepare students for learning, living and working in an ever-changing global world.
+The Commuter Connection addresses the needs and concerns of the off-campus and commuter population, providing a comprehensive range of programs, support and information, integrating off-campus and commuter students into student life.
+The Stockton experience is enhanced with 200-plus ways to get involved with clubs, organizations and activities.

-Students, faculty, and staff members join together in an intramural and club sports program that range from deep sea fishing, fencing and scuba to flag football, indoor soccer, dodgeball and street or ice hockey.
-At the intercollegiate level, Stockton fields NCAA Division III teams in men's baseball, basketball, lacrosse, and soccer; women's basketball, crew, field hockey, lacrosse, soccer, softball, tennis, and volleyball; and men's and women's cross country and track and field.
-A multi-purpose sports and recreation center offers fitness facilities, racquetball courts, weight rooms, a gymnasium, and outdoor recreational facilities.
+Students, faculty and staff members join together in a comprehensive intramural and club sports program that range from fishing, fencing and scuba to Quidditch, cheerleading and ice hockey.
+At the intercollegiate level, Stockton offers NCAA Division III teams in men's baseball, basketball, lacrosse and soccer; women's basketball, field hockey, lacrosse, rowing, soccer, softball, tennis and volleyball; and men's and women's cross country and track and field.
+Facilities include a sports center arena and outdoor track; two fitness centers; basketball; racquetball and tennis courts; street hockey rink and a north complex, including a baseball field, softball field and artificial turf field.

-Internships, research projects, and field studies are key features of most degree programs at Stockton.
-Study abroad, Semester at Sea, and an independent study with a professor/mentor/scholar are available.
+Internships, research projects and field studies are key features of most degree programs at Stockton.
+Study abroad, Semester at Sea and an independent study with a professor/mentor/scholar are available.
 The Washington, D.C.
 Internship Program enables students to gain professional work experience in the nation's capital.
 Stockton sends more students to this program than any other college or university outside the Washington, D.C. area.
-The Career Center can help with everything from exploring career interests to finding internships to applying for grad school or beginning a major job search.
+The Career Center can help with everything from exploring career interests to finding internships to applying for graduate school or beginning a major job search.

 Tuition costs, room and board fees, and other applicable charges vary for in-state and out-of-state students.
-Need-based and merit-based financial aid is available in the form of scholarships, grants, loans, and work-study.
-Stockton offers aggressive and generous scholarship opportunities for academically talented freshman and transfer students based on standardized test scores, grade point average, high school class rank, and college level performance.
+Need-based and merit-based financial aid is available in the form of scholarships, grants, loans and work-study.
+Stockton offers scholarship opportunities for academically talented freshman and transfer students based on standardized test scores, grade point average, high school class rank and college level performance.

 Majors & Degrees